-For this whole day you should wear shoes you can easily take off – you’ll have to if you want to enter the temples.
+For this whole first day of the BKK itinerary, you should wear shoes you can easily take off – you’ll have to if you want to enter the temples.
 And wear clothing (even a scarf) that covers the shoulders and knees!
 You’ll likely be denied entry to the Wats if they feel your attire is not respectful.

 Insider Tip: You can walk between these destinations, or you can take a ~40 Baht ($1.26) ferry, passing many temples and stopping at the best.

-- Why it’s awesome: The architectural symbol of Thailand, this opulent palace is the religious, ritual, and spiritual center of the country.
+- Why it’s awesome: The architectural symbol of Thailand, this opulent Grand Palace is the religious, ritual, and spiritual center of the country.